peneeta/my-spotify-genome/README.md

 Hosted at https://myspotifygenome.peneeta.com/

 This project generates "musical DNA" based on a user's Spotify listening history for this past month, created with React, TypeScript, and Vite.
-(Note that you have to change the API key to your own to get this to work)
+(Note that the callback page might not work due to Spotify API constraits)

 ## Homepage